diademiemi/ansible_advent_of_code_2022/README.md

 [24](./roles/day24/tasks/main.yml) | [Blizzard Basin](https://adventofcode.com/2022/day/24) | | |
 [25](./roles/day25/tasks/main.yml) | [Full of Hot Air](https://adventofcode.com/2022/day/25) | | |

-Times are for the real inputs, on a well cooled Ryzen 5600X with 32GB of RAM.
-I do not expect hardware to be a limiting factor for these times, Ansible seems to be completely single threaded and uses very little RAM.
+Times are for the real inputs, on a Ryzen 9 7950X with 64GB of CL30 RAM.
+I had previously run some of these on a Ryzen 5 5600X, it seems the 7950X is about 33% faster.

 The "Reaction" column is how I felt about the puzzle and how hellish it was to solve in Ansible.

 ## [How to run](#how-to-run)